ansys/api-eigen-example/doc/source/api/cpp-grpc/index.rst

 C++ gRPC subpackage
 ===================

-This is the gRPC subpackage which contains the needed elements for client-server interaction using gRPC.
+The C++ gRPC subpackage contains the needed elements for client-server interaction using gRPC.

 .. toctree::
    :maxdepth: 4